 Back

-hs-CRP inflammation or infection
+hs-CRP (inflammation or infection ultra sensitive)

-An elevated hs-CRP (high sensitive CRP) can indicate inflammation in the body and is often used as a marker for cardiovascular disease risk.
+An elevated hs-CRP (high sensitive CRP) can indicate (low-grade) inflammation in the body and is often used as a marker for cardiovascular disease risk.

 19,-

-Add to wishlist
+Add to cart

 • No referral needed from your family doctor